Noise-induced behaviors in neural mean field dynamics: Discussion

 The first is to expand our work to include more biologically relevant models and to study the behavior of the solutions of the mean field equations in that mathematically much more complex setting that would include in particular nonlinear intrinsic dynamics and different ionic populations.
 Another important direction in the development of this work would consist in fitting the microscopic model to biological measurements.
 This would yield a new neural mass model for large scale areas and develop studies on the appearance of stochastic seizures and rhythmic activity in relationship with different parameters of the model, integrating the presence of noise in a mathematically and biologically relevant manner.

 From this point of view, the simplicity of the model, specifically the linearity of the intrinsic dynamics of each individual neuron, made possible an analytic and quantitative analysis of our mean field equations, a particular case of McKean-Vlasov equations.
-The drawback of this simplicity is that it does not represent precisely the activity of individual neurons.
-For realistic individual neuron models the solutions to the mean field equations will not, in general, be Gaussian.
+The drawback of this simplicity is that it does not represent precisely the activity of individual neurons. \review{Rate models are often considered valid at the macroscopic level as describing populations activity, and as such might not be good models of single cells.
+However, defining the instantaneous firing rate as a trial average~\cite{gerstner-kistler:02,dayan-abbott:01} can be more relevant from this viewpoint.
+Alternatively, our model can be seen as a model of a hypercolumn, each diffusion process characterizing the activity of a whole cortical column modeled by Wilson and Cowan equations.} For realistic individual neuron models the solutions to the mean field equations will not, in general, be Gaussian.
 General approaches to study them consist either in studying their properties as random processes, or in describing their probability distribution.
-In the first case, one is led to investigate an implicit equation in the space of stochastic processes, and in the second case, one is led to study a complex non-local partial differential equation (Fokker-Planck).
+In the first case, one is led to investigate an implicit equation in the space of stochastic processes, and in the second case, one is led to study a complex non-local partial differential equation (Fokker-Planck), \review{as done in a recent paper by Caceres and collaborators~\cite{caceres-carrillo:11}}.
 In both cases one faces a difficult challenge, and the dependency of the solutions with respect to parameters is extremely hard to describe.

 Another interesting improvement of the model would consist in considering that the synaptic weights are random.
 These weights can be randomly drawn in a distribution and frozen during the evolution of the network.
 The propagation of chaos would again applies in that case, and in the rather simple case discussed in the present manuscript, the solution is a Gaussian process as proved in~\cite{faugeras-touboul-etal:09}.
 However, the mean and covariance cannot be described by a set of ordinary differential equations, as in here since the covariance depends on the whole previous history of the correlations.
-Alternatively, the weights can be considered as stochastic processes themselves.
-The question of the synaptic noise model chosen and the dynamics of such systems will be addressed in a forthcoming paper.
+Alternatively, the weights can be considered as stochastic processes themselves. \review{In this case, noise will appear multiplicatively and new noise-induced transitions might appear.} The question of the synaptic noise model chosen and the dynamics of such systems will be addressed in a forthcoming paper.

 The present study can be seen as a proof of concept, and it seems reasonable to extrapolate that such noise-induced transitions do occur as well for the solutions to the mean field equations of these more complex and more biologically plausible systems.